-We are a biodefense company engaged in the development and commercialization of next generation medical countermeasures against biological and chemical threats.
+We are a biopharmaceutical company focused on developing biodefense countermeasure applications.
 We are subject to those risks associated with any biopharmaceutical company that has substantial expenditures for research and development.
 There can be no assurance that our research and development projects will be successful, that products developed will obtain necessary regulatory approval, or that any approved product will be commercially viable.
 In addition, we operate in an environment of rapid technological change and are largely dependent on the services and expertise of our employees, consultants and other third parties.

-Historically, we have performed under government contracts and grants and raised funds from investors (including additional equity and debt issuance) to sustain our operations.
-We have spent and will continue to spend substantial funds in the research, development, clinical and preclinical testing in excess of revenues, to support our product candidates with the goal of ultimately obtaining approval from the U.S. Food and Drug Administration, or the FDA, to market and sell our products.
-We have incurred losses in each year since inception, and have a retained deficit of \$213 million.
-Our cash balance as of June 30, 2014 was \$11.3 million, our accounts receivable (billed and unbilled) was \$0.6 million, and our current liabilities were \$2.8 million.
-With the de-scoping of the current SparVax® anthrax vaccine contract in April 2014, we expect revenue to decline significantly.
-While we have undertaken efforts to reduce expenses, we expect increased losses in the future.
-The need to raise additional capital will depend on many factors, including, but not limited to, our future cash requirements, future contract funding, the ongoing proceedings in our litigation with SIGA Technologies, Inc., or SIGA, (See Note 4-Commitments and Contingencies), the timing, amount, and profitability of sales of Tecovirimat, also known as ST-246® (formerly referred to as "ArestvyrTM" and currently referred to by SIGA in its Current Report on Form 10-Q for the quarterly period ended June 30, 2014 as "Tecovirimat"), if any (including, potentially, the timing of SIGA's recognition of revenue related thereto) in the event the court awards us a remedy tied to sales or profits of the product.
-In addition, there are other factors, including, but not limited to, our ability to collect amounts due from SIGA in the event the Delaware Court of Chancery awards us a remedy tied to sales or profits, the outcome of any appeal of any subsequent decision by the Delaware Court of Chancery to the Delaware Supreme Court, and future funding required to develop SparVax® in light of the notice we received from the Biomedical Advanced Research and Development Authority, or BARDA, advising us of its decision to de-scope the current SparVax® anthrax vaccine contract through a partial termination for convenience.
+Historically, we have performed under government contracts and grants and raised funds from investors (including additional equity and/or debt issued) to sustain our operations.
+The Company has spent and will continue to spend substantial funds in the research, development, clinical and preclinical testing in excess of revenues, to support the Company's product candidates with the goal of ultimately obtaining approval from the FDA, to market and sell our products.
+We have incurred losses in each year since inception, and have a retained deficit of \$212.6 million.
+Our cash balance as of March 31, 2014 was \$9.5 million, our accounts receivable (billed and unbilled) was \$1.6 million, and our current liabilities were \$3.5 million.
+The need to raise additional capital will depend on many factors, including, but not limited to, our future cash requirements, future contract funding, the ongoing proceedings in our litigation with SIGA (See Note 4 - Commitments and Contingencies), the timing, amount, and profitability of sales of ArestvyrTM, if any (including, potentially, the timing of SIGA's recognition of revenue related thereto) in the event the trial court awards us a remedy tied to sales or profits of that product, our ability to collect amounts due from SIGA in the event the Delaware Court of Chancery awards us a remedy tied to sales or profits of ArestvyrTM, the outcome of any appeal of any subsequent decision by the Delaware Court of Chancery to the Delaware Supreme Court and future funding required to develop SparVax[®] in light of the notice the Company received from BARDA advising us of its decision to de-scope the current SparVax[®] anthrax vaccine contract through a partial termination for convenience.
 There can be no assurance that we will be able to raise additional capital in the future.
-We do not expect that we will receive additional significant funding from BARDA for the further development of SparVax®; however, we are pursuing other potential funding sources.